BrerDawg/hrir_cmdline/README.md

 impRspIdx 0050 status on cmd line means the 51th impulse response pair in the sofa file is being used.

-You can save your current layout of sound positions and gain by using ':'  (file: zzlayout_new.txt) Load a layout with 'l' or 'L' keep pressing it till you get to the layout you want, 8 are possible plus the the recordable 'zzlayout_new.txt'.
+You can save your current layout of sound positions and gain by using ':'  (file: zzlayout_new.txt)</br>
+Load a layout with 'l' or 'L' keep pressing it till you get to the layout you want, 8 are possible plus the the recordable 'zzlayout_new.txt'.</br>
-The layout file format is one audio src per line, values are: gain azimuth elevation radius filename.
+The layout file format is one audio src per line, values are: gain azimuth elevation radius filename.</br>
 Radius does nothing in the demo.
 The audio filenames are for ref only and not used when loading a layout or at start up.